IBM/maximo-labs/docs/connect_device.md

 Now that you have done some initial exploring of the IoT Platform and you have connected a simulated device, it’s time to connect a real, physical device.
 For this exercise you will use a Nordic Thingy.
 Learn more about the Nordic Thingy and its various sensors [here](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-52)

 ## Connect Nordic Thingy to the Internet
-Let’s connect the a Nordic Thingy to the internet using  your Chrome on your computer.
+Let’s connect the a Nordic Thingy to the internet using Google Chrome on your computer.
+We are using Google Chrome because it has a built in Bluetooth listener.
+Using the connectivity page below you can connect your Nordic Thingy device to the internet and the Maximo Asset Monitor Cloud Service.
 You first need to pair the Thingy via Bluetooth to your computer.
-Google Chrome has a built in Bluetooth listener.
-Using the connectivity page below you can connect to the internet and the Maximo Asset Monitor Cloud Service.

 1. Carefully remove the rubber overlay to find the power switch next to the micro-usb port.
 A blue light should illuminate when the device is powered up.
 2. Power on the Nordic Thingy.
 Push the tiny switch to the left of the micro-web port